You can view our Cape flora art prints, and buy them now online,

-Flora and fauna prints on fabrics are the hand made products we made in our craft studio at home for many years.
-In 2020 we hope to once again release our range of South African nature prints to celebrate our exquisite and exceptional native flora, and the African animals that have been part of Fynbos ecosystems for hundreds of thousands of years.
+They are different to the hand made products we made in our craft studio at home for many years.
+Those one offs were all done by hand and are featured on Instagram.
+The new technology required adapting them digitally, and it gives a lot of freedom.
+In 2020 we hope to release all of our old range of South African nature prints and many new ones.
+They celebrate our exquisite and exceptional native flora, and the African animals that have been part of Fynbos ecosystems for hundreds of thousands of years.

 The flora and fauna prints can be purchased anywhere in the world, and will be printed from my original copyrighted hand drawings or hand drawn screen print separations by a company employing craftsmen in your country.
 We believe in supporting local craftspeople and local jobs, rather than shipping our goods half way across the world in a finished state and giving them a massive carbon footprint.
-We welcome new technologies that make this possible.
+We welcome the new technologies that make this possible.

 My drawings can be printed on fabric, such as tea towels and cushions, T-shirts, mugs and paper (for wrapping gifts, or posters which can be framed).
 The orders will be made up individually for each customer.